namankalola/Ampora-Vehicles/components/posts/inside-the-design.md

 We work with suppliers who share our vision of sustainable production, using locally sourced materials and reducing the need for long-haul transportation.
 By maintaining a transparent supply chain, we are able to ensure that every piece of the puzzle—whether it’s a part or a material—is sourced and handled with the utmost care for people and the planet.

 We also prioritize fair labor practices and safety for the workers involved in the production process.
-This holistic approach ensures that sustainability is built into every aspect of Voltz, not just the car itself but the entire journey it takes to get to you.
+This holistic approach ensures that sustainability is built into every aspect of Ampora, not just the car itself but the entire journey it takes to get to you.